Transfer Faster, Price Smarter: Minimax Dynamic Pricing under Cross-Market Preference Shift: Introduction

 Existing transfer approaches do not fully address these settings.
 Meta-dynamic pricing~\citep{bastani2022meta} learns a shared Bayesian prior but requires directly observed linear demands and only exploits offline data.
 TLDP~\citep{wang2025transfer} handles covariate (domain) shift from a single offline source but assumes that the reward model is identical across markets.
 Bandit-transfer methods focus on either covariate shift~\citep{cai2024transfer} or sparse parameter heterogeneity~\citep{xu2025multitask,huang2025optimal}, yet they do not incorporate revenue-maximising price choice.

-\textbf{This paper.} We propose CM-TDP (Cross-Market Transfer Dynamic Pricing), a unified framework that (i) operates in both O2O\textsubscript{off} and O2O\textsubscript{on}, (ii) accommodates linear \emph{and} RKHS-smooth non-parametric utilities, and (iii) allows multiple heterogeneous source markets whose mean utilities differ from the target by a structured \emph{utility model shift}.
+\textbf{This paper.} We propose CM-TDP (Cross-Market Transfer Dynamic Pricing), a unified framework that (i) operates in both O2O\textsubscript{off} and O2O\textsubscript{on} regimes, (ii) accommodates linear \emph{and} RKHS-smooth nonparametric utilities, and (iii) allows multiple source markets whose mean utilities differ from the target by a structured \emph{utility model shift}.
 CM-TDP alternates a bias-corrected aggregation step with an optimistic pricing rule, thereby transferring knowledge while balancing exploration and exploitation.

 To the best of our knowledge, this work establishes the first rigorous regret analysis for transfer learning under general utility discrepancies between markets.
-A primary difficulty arose during the derivation of our regret bounds is maintaining tight control of error propagation - conventional methods for bounding the accumulation of estimation error would introduce excessive slack in the analysis, inflating constant-order terms into non-negligible $O(T^c)$ factors.
-This inflation would render the resulting regret bounds both theoretically unsound and practically meaningless.
+A primary difficulty that arose during our analysis was maintaining tight control of error propagation: conventional techniques would accumulate slack and inflate constant‑order terms into non‑negligible $O(T^c)$ factors, rendering the bounds both theoretically and practically uninformative.
 Our \textbf{main contributions} are as follows:

-\textbf{(C1) Unified transfer pricing framework under utility shifts.} CM-TDP is \emph{the first} dynamic–pricing framework that allows \emph{multiple} heterogeneous source markets whose utilities differ from the target by a structured shift, working in both Online-to-Online and Offline-to-Online regimes.
+\textbf{(C1) Unified transfer pricing framework under utility shifts.} CM-TDP is \emph{the first} dynamic pricing framework that allows \emph{multiple} source markets whose utilities differ from the target by a structured shift, working in both O2O\textsubscript{off} and O2O\textsubscript{on} regimes.

 \textbf{(C2) Minimax-optimal guarantees for \underline{two} utility classes.} We prove (i) $\tilde{O}\!\bigl(\tfrac{d}{K}\log T+s_0\log T\bigr)$ regret under linear mean utilities \emph{and} (ii) the \emph{first} transfer-pricing bound $\,\tilde{O}\!\bigl(K^{-\frac{2\alpha\beta}{2\alpha\beta+1}}T^{\frac{1}{2\alpha\beta+1}}+H^{\frac{2}{2\alpha+1}}T^{\frac{1}{2\alpha+1}}\bigr)$ for RKHS-smooth utilities—matching known lower bounds.